3 Things You Should Know Before You Buy A Packer

 Of course, there are plenty of packers out there that are not made with mineral oil.
 Most high-quality packers out there are made from 100% silicone.
 However, silicone packers tend to be much pricier than their elastomer counterparts.
 In fact, some higher-end silicone packers can cost upwards of hundreds of dollars.
 The cheapest silicone packers on the market I’ve found are New York Toy Collective’s Archer and Pierre.
 However, they are still quite a bit more than your average Mr. Limpy.

 One potential solution for the price-sensitive shopper is to only wear your Mr. Limpy with packing underwear with a cloth barrier.
-From Rodeohs to FTM Downunder to Jockmail, there are now a handful of quality options on the market.
-However having a full drawer of packing underwear can also cost a pretty penny.
+From Rodeoh to FTM Downunder to Jockmail, there are now a handful of quality options on the market.
+However, having a full drawer of packing underwear can also cost a pretty penny.

 3. Cornstarch is Your Friend

 There’s no way to put it lightly — after living in your pants all day, packers can get quite nasty.
 Washing your packer daily is a great start.
-However, he best way to keep your packer from getting swampy to moisture-absorbing cornstarch.
-I recommend a daily warm water rinse off followed by a pat dry and light dusting of cornstarch.
+However, the best way to keep your packer from getting swampy to moisture-absorbing cornstarch.
+I recommend daily warm water rinses followed by a pat dry and light dusting of cornstarch.

 For those that wear their silicone packers directly against their skin, cornstarch can also help with chaffing.

 Have questions or concerns about packing?
 Drop us a line in the comments below.